microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Get-PowerBIDataflowDatasource.md

 # Get-PowerBIDataflowDatasource

 ## SYNOPSIS
-Returns a list of Power BI datasources for the given Dataflow.
+Returns a list of Power BI data sources for the given Dataflow.

 ## SYNTAX